kaizten/kaizten.github.io/development/vue/style-guide.md

 </style>
 ```

 **19. Patterns.
 Component Communication.
-Props and Events.** Basically, vue components follow one-way data flow, that is props down (See official guide) and events up.
+Props and Events.** Basically, vue components follow one-way data flow, that is props down (see official guide) and events up.
 Props are read-only data, so it's impossible to change props from child components.
 When props change, child components will be rerendered automatically (props are a reactive data source).
 Child components can only emit events to their direct parent, so that the parent component may change data, mapped to the child component's props.
 ```javascript
 <template>
   <button @click="$emit('click');">{{ text }}</button>